 - 3.1.3.
-Remove the operating mechanisms. - 3.1.3.1 Following unpacking refer to Fig 3.2 Crewsaver Automatic operating head removal. - 3.1.3.1.1 Unscrew the Automatic capsule from the operating head.
+Remove the operating mechanisms.
+This must be followed in the order outlined below. - 3.1.3.1 For lifejackets fitted with United Moulders mechanisms refer to Fig 3.2 Automatic Operation - 3.1.3.1.1 Unscrew the Automatic capsule from the operating head.
 Place to one side for testing and reassembly later.
-See section 6. - 3.1.3.1.2 Carefully remove the inflation cylinder by unscrewing it from the operating Mechanism.
-Retain for further inspection .
-Refer to Section 5. - 3.1.3.1.3 Remove operation mechanisms by unscrewing the retaining nuts on the top of the inflation mechanism.
-Retain for further inspection .
+See section 6. - 3.1.3.1.2 Carefully remove the CO2 cylinder by unscrewing it from the operating Mechanism.
+Retain for further inspection.
+Refer to Section 5. - 3.1.3.1.3 Remove operation mechanisms by unscrewing the retaining nuts.
+Retain for re-assembly. - 3.1.3.2 If a Hammar operating mechanisms are fitted, remove using the special Hammar operating head "Service Key" See Fig 3.3.
+Place to one side for further inspection.
 Refer to Section 5. - 3.1.4.
 Remove light and battery if required.
 Place to one side for further inspection.
 Refer to section 5 - 3.1.5.
 For Cleaning.
 Refer to Section 4. - 3.1.6.
 Carry out visual inspection.
 Refer to section 5.